-Last year, 2020, should have been a super year for the environment.
-We should have had two major global environment conferences – the United Nations Framework Convention on Climate Change Conference (FCCC COP26) and the United Nations Convention on Biological Diversity Conference (CBD COP15).
+The year 2020 should have been a super year for the environment.
+We should have had two major global environment conferences – the United Nations Framework Convention on Climate Change Conference (UNFCCC COP26) and the United Nations Convention on Biological Diversity Conference (UN CBD COP15).
 Both should have been happening at the end of 2020 but did not because of the global COVID-19 pandemic.

-CIEEM is engaging with these events.
+CIEEM is engaging with the COP events.
 We have published our own position paper on the COP events, outlining what we would like to see from the two conferences, along with a position statement on habitat creation and restoration for tackling the climate emergency.

 On a longer term scale we continue to work on the climate and ecological crises through the work of our Action 2030 project.